mayhewsw/talen-react/README.md

 When running the app locally, it will add a default user with username "a" and password "a".
 When running in production, use the [`manage_users.py`](server/scripts/manage_users.py) script to add, update, or delete users.

+## Deploying to Google Cloud

+The repo has an Action defined in [/.github/workflows/cloud-run.yml]() that deploys to Google Cloud Run when merging to master.
+Notice that `MONGO_USERNAME` and `MONGO_PASSWORD` variables are stored as secrets in Google Cloud.

 ## Citation

 If you use this in your research paper, please cite us!